joe-bennett/telecommunications-churn-project-1/readme.md

 Questions we will use as lenses to look at and evaluate client data one at a time independently for predictors of client churn:

+1) Does contract type have a significant relationship with customer churn?

-1) Is there a service associated with churn more than expected?
+2) Is there a service associated with churn more than expected?

-2) Do customers who churn have a higher average monthly service cost that those who do not?
+3) Do customers who churn have a higher average monthly service cost that those who do not?

-3) Does any method of payment have a positive relationship with customer churn?
+4) Does any method of payment have a positive relationship with customer churn?